Top Ten Things Faculty Should Know About ITS@ASC

 - Initial account password is your first name first initial capitalized your last name first initial lower case and your id number, (i.e. Jk0123456).

 You will be required to change your password the first time you login.
 The college password policy can be found at http://www.agnesscott.edu/its/policies-procedures/password-policy.html .
-Your password will expire every 120 days, instructions for resetting your password can be found at https://legacy.agnesscott.edu/reset.
+Your password will expire every 120 days.
+To reset your password go to the Agnes Scott Password Manager Portal.

 Protect your computer account by: